 Communicate effectively and respectfully with diverse students, staff, and community members; demonstrate experience or potential for innovation and creativity in both the classroom and related educational duties; demonstrate a commitment to professional standards and growth.

 Licenses: If required to drive on behalf of the college, must possess a valid Oregon Driver License and provide proof of an acceptable driving record.

 Physical Demands: The physical demands listed below represent those that must be met by an incumbent to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with qualified disabilities to perform the essential functions.

-Manual dexterity and coordination are required for less than half of the daily work period (about 40%) which is spent sitting while operating office equipment such as computers, keyboards, 10-key, telephones, and other standard office equipment.
+Manual dexterity and coordination are required for more than half of the daily work period (about 60%) while utilizing tools and fire science equipment; office equipment such as computers, keyboards, 10-key, telephones, and other standard office equipment.
 While performing the duties of this position, the employee is frequently required to stand, walk, reach, bend, kneel, stoop, twist, crouch, climb, balance, see, talk, hear, and manipulate objects.
-The position requires some mobility including the ability to move materials less than 5 pounds daily, 5-25 pounds occasionally, and 25-60 pounds rarely.
+The position requires some mobility including the ability to move materials weighing up to 35 pounds on a regular basis and up to 80 pounds on occasion.
+On feet 90% of time.
 This position requires both verbal and written communication abilities.

 Working Conditions: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.